 Special hazards arising from the substrate or mixture Fire Incompatibility None known.
 Advice for firefighters Fire Fighting When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles.
-When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
+When heated to extreme temperatures, (&gt;1700 deg.C) amorphous silica can fuse.
 Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.

+Fire/Explosion Hazard

-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Under certain conditions the material may become combustible because of the ease of ignition which occurs after the material reaches a high specific area ratio (thin sections, fine particles, or molten states).
+Under certain conditions the material may become combustible because of the ease of ignition which occurs after the material reaches a high specific area ratio (thin sections, fine particles, or molten states).
 However, the same material in massive solid form is comparatively difficult to ignite.
 Nearly all metals will burn in air under certain conditions.
 Some are oxidised rapidly in the presence of air or moisture, generating sufficient heat to reach their ignition temperatures.
 Others oxidise so slowly that heat generated during oxidation is dissipated before the metal becomes hot enough to ignite.

-Particle size, shape, quantity, and alloy are important factors to be considered when evaluating metal combustibility.
-Combustibility of metallic alloys may differ and vary widely from the combustibility characteristics of the alloys' constituent elements.
-In when silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles.
-In when heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.
-Decomposition may produce toxic fumes of: silicon dioxide (SiO2) metal oxides When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
-May emit poisonous fumes.
-May emit corrosive fumes.
+When silica dust is dispersed in air, firefighters should wear inhalation protection as hazardous substances from the fire may be adsorbed on the silica particles ▶ When heated to extreme temperatures, (>1700 deg.C) amorphous silica can fuse.